×

 Cookies help us deliver our Services.
 By using our Services, you agree to our use of cookies.
 Learn More.

-Romantic comedy fans have been itching for a high-quality film of the genre for a while now.
-There have been some good gems in recent years — such as "To All the Boys I've Loved Before" in the teen rom-com subgenre, or, in the more adult realm, "Set it Up" and "Crazy Rich Asians" all come to mind.
-But many rom-com fans long for the days of what it was like in, say, the late '80s through the '90s, when high-quality rom-coms were coming out left and right.
+Romantic comedy fans have been itching for a new high-quality addition to the genre for a while now.
+There have been some good gems in recent years — such as "To All the Boys I've Loved Before" in the teen rom-com subgenre or, in the more adult realm, "Set It Up" and "No Hard Feelings."
+But many rom-com fans long for the days of what it was like in, say, the late '80s through the '90s, when classic romantic comedies were coming out left and right.
 After all, 1999 saw the release of "10 Things I Hate About You," "Never Been Kissed," and "Notting Hill," just to name a few.

 When will Anyone But You be released?